Header Image - disscussion-1602001751.jpg

 What is diagnostic Mammography?

-• For women who are under the age of 50
+• For women who are under the age of 40 who wish to start early screening due to family history

 • For women who have had breast cancer previously